ksu-cs-cc/ksu-cs-cc.github.io/content/5-cc410/y-milestones/06-orders-combos.md

 The **CC 410 Restaurant Project** project for this semester is centered around building a point of sale (POS) system for a fictional restaurant named _Starfleet Subs_, based in the [Star Trek](https://en.wikipedia.org/wiki/Star_Trek) universe.

 The sixth milestone involves creating combo meals and orders from the items selected in the GUI.
+We'll use this milestone to explore some software design patterns in our code, as well as learn about using test doubles in our unit tests.
 With this milestone, most of the work on the core functionality of the GUI will be complete.

 ## General Requirements